-You can use page-builder’s social networking tools to insert buttons into your campaign so that your supporters share your content on Facebook and Twitter, potentially bringing in new supporters.
+You can use page-builder’s social networking tools to insert buttons into your campaign so that your supporters share your content on Facebook, X, WhatsApp and LinkedIn, potentially bringing in new supporters.

 Setting your social networking share content

 The content that your share links will post is set at the campaign level.
 In the toolbar, under Social details, click Settings.

 You will be shown a new screen where you can add your settings: